malindasuhash/PlayingWithDataStructures/README.md

 PlayingWithDataStructures
 =========================
-This is a repository containing simple implementations of some data strcutures with corresponding unit tests.
+This is a repository containing very simple implementations of some data strcutures with corresponding unit tests.

 I would like to acknowledge the work of Robert Horvick (http://www.roberthorvick.com/) for http://pluralsight.com.
 I learned key concepts by following the the Data Structures course offered by pluralsight and the aim of this